COVID-19 Frequently Asked Questions

 - All programs will be open to children in grades K-5, who will receive Wi-Fi and staff support to log in to their virtual learning.
 In addition, the programs will provide arts and crafts, games, and physical activities.
 All programs will follow all COVID-19 restrictions as required by the Maryland State Department of Education's Office of Child Care.

-- Registration will open to the public for the second marking period on November 10, 2020.
+- Registration for the third marking period is now open.
 Please see the registration page here: https://www.aacounty.org/departments/recreation-parks/child-care/

 - Recreation Programs & Activities

-- North County and South County Recreation Centers are open for scheduled programs
+- North County and South County Recreation Centers are open by reservation.

-- The Fall Guide is available to view online.
-You can find the guide on the Recreation & Parks website homepage: https://www.aacounty.org/departments/recreation-parks
+- You can find the guide on the Recreation & Parks website homepage: https://www.aacounty.org/departments/recreation-parks

 Are the park entry fees being charged?